Material Weldability Comparison

 Highly reactive with oxygen/nitrogen

-- • High-purity argon (99.999%+)
+- • High-purity inert shielding

-- • Trailing shield mandatory
+- • Check trailing shield coverage

-- • Back purging for full penetration
+- • Back purging for full-penetration work

 Engineer's Notes